 UNCW Greek Community News

 Seahawk Pride was shown again this past season when the student section for the games at Trask was filled with many Greeks.
-UNCW had a record of 25-8 in 2015-16 season and won the CAA championship.
-They defeated the College of Charleston to again win the title in 2016-17.
+UNCW was 25-8 i then 2015-16 season, won the CAA championship and went to the NCAA's.
+They repeated again and defeated the College of Charleston to again win the title in 2016-17 with a 29-6 record.
 Fraternities and sororities are always have a large number of members attend UNCW athletic events.

 The Benefit of Going Greek